 People are not to question what the leaders of these institutions say.
-This makes any direct discussion of their beliefs difficult.
-One way to have a meaningful discussion is through a process we call comparative analysis.
-This is a structured method for comparative religious studies.
-However, you must learn to question the popular cultural narrative.
+It makes any direct discussion of their beliefs difficult.
+One way to have a meaningful debate is through a comparative analysis process.
+It’s a structured method for comparative religious studies.
+However, it would be best if you learned to question the cultural narrative.

 Work Your Plan and Adjust as Needed

 The most important thing to do is to start.
 Start your plan, knowing that you are likely to run into issues.
-You don’t have to do things perfectly.
+You don’t have to be perfect.
 Take the pressure off of yourself.
-You just need to work your plan as best as you can.
+Work your schedule as best as you can.
 Some days are easier than others.
 Record and celebrate everything you do in your whole health goal.

-Chances are you will need to make adjustments.
+Chances are, you will need to make adjustments.
 Think of it like surfing.
 When you surf a wave, you must make constant adjustments to stay in balance.
 It’s not like a train on the train tracks.
 You can’t just start the engine and be confident that you will reach the destination.
-Whereas, with surfing, you need to keep track of what works and what doesn’t.
+With surfing, you need to keep track of what works and what doesn’t.
 If you fall, and you will, get back up and try another wave.

 Maximizing Your Health

 Major health issues are a reminder that we need to attend to our wellness.
 A healthy mind, body, and spirit do not happen by accident.
-Our level of wellness is in direct proportion to the attention we give it.
+Our wellness level is in direct proportion to the attention we give it.
 If you have any ideas to help, please comment.

 (2) The Wisdom of the Enneagram, The Complete Guide to Psychological and Spiritual Growth for the Nine Personality Types, by Don Richard Riso and Russ Hudson